ksherlock/marignotti/README.md

 2. copy the `etc/services` file to `/etc/services` (if it does not exist).

-3. edit and copy the `etc/resolve.conf` file to `/etc/resolve.conf` (if it does not exist).
-This file is your DNS server
+3. edit and copy the `etc/resolv.conf` file to `/etc/resolv.conf` (if it does not exist).
+This file points to your DNS server; update it as needed.

-4. If you don not have a DNS server, edit `/etc/hosts` to include your favorite sites.
+4. If you do not have a DNS server, edit `/etc/hosts` to include your favorite sites.